-When there are quantifiable milestones to hit, setting sales goals keep everyone’s priorities in line and give your sales reps the structure they need to develop effective selling strategies.
+When there are quantifiable milestones to hit, setting sales goals keeps everyone’s priorities in line.
+It also gives your sales reps the structure they need to develop effective selling strategies.

-Of course, revenue growth will always be a key area to focus on when it comes to setting sales goals for your company.
-But successful sales management should also incorporate goals that are less tied to money, such as better customer service or faster closes.
+Of course, revenue growth is always a key area of focus when it comes to setting sales goals.
+But successful sales management should also include goals that are less tied to money.

-By implementing well-rounded sales goals, you’ll be more likely to achieve the hard numbers you’re aiming for.
+Businesses that implement well-rounded sales goals are more likely to convert prospects into paying customers.
+These objectives help you achieve the hard numbers you’re aiming for.

 If you’ve never carried out structured sales goal setting for your business, the prospect may seem intimidating.

-However, setting sales goals is really just the process of breaking down your time, money, and resources into smaller increments, then seeing how you can manipulate those increments to benefit your bottom line.
+However, like most business goals, setting sales goals is really just the process of breaking down your time and resources into smaller increments.
+Then it’s about seeing how to manipulate those increments to benefit your bottom line.